Saikat257-ui/Smart-File-Organizer/README.md

-# Smart File Organizer: File Management Made Easy
+# Smart File Manager: File Management Made Easy

 This project is an exploration into building an "AI-first" application.
 The goal was to create a mini Google Drive clone that leverages AI to automate the tedious parts of file organization.
 It's a demonstration of how AI can be a core part of the user experience, not just a development tool.